Clasper Concordance, Whitney towers and repeating Milnor invariants: Introduction

 Understanding self $C_k$-equivalence in general is a difficult problem, due to the multitude of finite type isotopy invariants which are not Milnor invariants, but it is natural to ask about the role of $k$-repeating Milnor invariants in characterizing self $C_k$-concordance.

 Self $C_2$-concordance was studied in \cite{Shib1,Shib2} (where it was called $\Delta$-cobordism), and the classification of string links up to self $C_2$-concordance was given by Yasuhara in \cite{Ya2}.
-In \cite[Thm.6.1]{MY} Meihlan and Yasuhara classified self $C_3$-concordance of $2$-component string links in terms of the classical Arf invariants of the components, the $k$-repeating $\mu$-invariants for $k\leq 3$, and the reductions modulo $2$ of the $4$-repeating $\mu$-invariants.

-These mod 2 reductions of the $4$-repeating $\mu$-invariants are an example of the higher-order Sato-Levine invariants from Corollary~\ref{cor:Milnor-SL-Arf-equals-tower-equals-Ck}, and it can be shown that there exist $2j$-repeating $\mu$-invariants which project to higher-order Sato-Levine invariants that obstruct self $(2j-1)$-concordance to the unlink for all $j$.
+In \cite[Thm.6.1]{MY} Meilhan and Yasuhara classified self $C_3$-concordance of $2$-component string links in terms of the classical Arf invariants of the components, the $k$-repeating $\mu$-invariants for $k\leq 3$, and the reductions modulo $2$ of the $4$-repeating $\mu$-invariants (which are an example of the higher-order Sato-Levine invariants from Corollary~\ref{cor:Milnor-SL-Arf-equals-tower-equals-Ck}).
+However, in the setting of \emph{twisted} self $C_k$-concordance (twisted $C_k$-concordance restricted to mono-labeled claspers, see section~\ref{subsec:twisted-(self)-Ck-conc-def}) the Sato-Levine invariants do not appear, and from Theorem~\ref{thm:clasper-concordance}, together with a $k$-repeating analogue of Corollary~\ref{cor:Milnor-Arf-equals-twisted-tower-equals-twisted-Ck} in the form of Corollary~\ref{cor:k-repeating-mu-arf-classify-k-repeating-twisted}, we have for any $k\in \N$: